Building Writing Confidence

 (printable version here)

-Writing rituals are personal habits, which make no practical sense to writing, that people routinely perform when they are faced with a writing task.
+Writing rituals are personal habits, which make no practical sense with regards to writing, that people routinely perform when they are faced with a writing task.
 These habits are typically related to the time one writes, the environment in which one writes, and/or one's behavior while writing.

 Benefits of Writing Rituals: